-The walking catfish is literally a fish out of water story.
+The walking catfish is literally a fish-out-of-water story.
 Sporting one of the most unusual adaptations in the animal kingdom, it has the ability to “walk” (or rather slither) across the land by wiggling its body back and forth.

 The purpose of this behavior is to move between bodies of water after heavy rainfall.
-The walking catfish refers to just a single species, but there are many similarly related species of air-breathing catfish endemic to Africa and Asia, all of which have the unique organ for breathing air.
+The walking catfish refers to just a single species, but there are many similarly related species of air-breathing catfish endemic to Africa and Asia, all of which have a unique organ for breathing air.

 3 Incredible Walking Catfish Facts!